Numeric Discrepancies in Bible Translation

 2 Sam 5:6 David then led his men to Jerusalem to fight against the Jebusites, the original inhabitants of the land who were living there.
 The Jebusites taunted David, saying, “You’ll never get in here!
 Even the blind and lame could keep you out!”
 For the Jebusites thought they were safe.
 7 But David captured the fortress of Zion, which is now called the City of David.
 8 On the day of the attack, David said to his troops, “I hate those ‘lame’ and ‘blind’ Jebusites.
 Whoever attacks them should strike by going into the city through the water tunnel.”
 That is the origin of the saying, “The blind and the lame may not enter the house.”
 9 So David made the fortress his home, and he called it the City of David.
 He extended the city, starting at the supporting terraces and working inward.
 10 And David became more and more powerful, because the Lord God of Heaven’s Armies was with him.

-Another conflict with the reign of Saul exists concerning how long he reigned after Samuel died.
-Jews from the 1st century like Paul in Acts 13:21 and the Jewish historian Flavius Josephus believed that Saul reigned for 40 years.
-However, Josephus suggests (Antiquities, book 6, chapter 14, section 9) that Saul reigned for 18 years while Samuel was alive, and 22 years after his death.
-Since David was made King at age 30 when Saul died that would mean that David was eight years old (30 – 22 years) when Samuel died.
+Since David was made King at the age of 30 when Saul died, that would mean David was eight years old (30 – 22 years) when Samuel died.
 Eight years old seems a little young for the events that occur in David’s life up until Samuel’s death.
-Saul gave David his daughter Michal as a wife, after killing 100 Philistines.
+Saul gave David his daughter Michal as a wife after David killed 100 Philistines.
 Even though his military victories are the result of God’s grace in slaying Goliath (1 Sam ch.
 17) and later 200 Philistines (1 Sam 18:27), marriage seems unlikely for a male younger than 12-13 years old.
-In addition, why would Johnathan who would have been at least 20 (old enough to be drafted in the army), want to be best friends with an 8-year-old (1 Sam 18:1-4)?
-Plus we know he had a beard according to 1 Sam 21:13 which is when he first fled Saul who was jealous of him and tried to kill him.
-He pretended to be an insane man (drooling on his beard) because the Philistines recognized him as the one that slew Goliath.
-This is in addition to David talking about the sexual/ritual purity of his soldiers when being offered Presence Bread in 1 Sam 21:1-6.
-I don’t imagine these things applying to an eight-year-old.
+In addition, why would Johnathan, who would have been at least 20 (old enough to be drafted in the army), want to be best friends with an 8-year-old (1 Sam 18:1-4)?

 An overview of the Saul vs David story: